kevin-fang/kevin-fang/README.md

 In the summer of 2019, I worked at Intralinks as an intern on the innovation team, building natural language processing pipelines to help streamline customer acquisition.

-I am currently a software engineering intern at Google, on the Business Messages team.
+I was a software engineering intern at Google during the summer of 2020.
+There, I worked on the Google Business Messages team, creating tools for company partners to integrate natural language processing into support chatbots.

 Visit my personal website at https://kevinzfang.com!